 The recitals hereto are an integral part of this Agreement.

-Ecogas shall pay to Frito-Lay the total sum of ONE MILLION FIVE HUNDRED THOUSAND AND NO/100 DOLLARS ($1,500,000.00) upon execution of this Agreement.
+Ecogas or an affiliate shall pay to Frito-Lay the total sum of ONE MILLION FIVE HUNDRED THOUSAND AND NO/100 DOLLARS ($1,500,000.00) upon execution of this Agreement.

 a) The Parties are entering into a landfill gas purchase and sale agreement with